RoshanPMahesh/Power-Quality-Website/roshan_notebook/README.md

 - We practiced the presentation at 11:30am on April 30th to make sure we knew how to transition to each of our parts and stay within the time limit.
 - Nicole introduced us, discussed the problem we're solving, our solution, the block diagram, and our high-level requirements.
 - Soham then talked about the step down and control unit, and Nicole talked about the power supply unit.
 - I then talked about the database subsystem, which was the Google Cloud database and website.
 I explained how the data is transferred, how the website satisfied R&V tables, and showed a video of the website working.
 That video is linked in the repo titled "Short Demo.mp4".
+To explain how the data is transferred, I used a flow chart, which is in this repo titled "ECE 445 Software Flowchart.png".
 - All 3 of us closed it off by explaining what we could've done better, lessons we learned, and future work on the project that could be done.

 # Final Paper: May 1, 2024